umbauschool/umbauschool.github.io/index.md

 # umbau is an experiment into wonder

 We are a guerrilla studio and radical design school working to re-define architecture and learning.
-We have been operating in Vienna, Austria for twenty years and Kraków, Poland for five years.
-We have discovered ways into transformation and the miraculous.
+We have been operating studios in Vienna, Austria for twenty-one years, Kraków, Poland for six, and in the U.S. for one.
+We are discovering ways into transformation and the miraculous.

-The Bauhaus started 100 years ago.
-We are after the echo.

-We are focused on cultivating our roots in America through Studio Shenandoah.
-We plan to do a radical housing project, monthly weekend workshops, traveling lectures, cultural immersions, and a world premiere.
-This year is for cracking open.

 ***

 # healing architecture + education

-We see a major need for improvement in the spaces we live in and the education we participate in within the United States.
-We believe that spaces are an inherent part of how we experience the world around us and significantly impact our wellbeing—but our worn-out teaching practices and the current trend of painfully high tuition rates have forced many into creating and living in spaces that do not address their ecological impacts nor give us the quality of life we desire.
+We see a need for improvement in both our living spaces and our systems of education.
+We believe that spaces are an inherent part of how we experience the world around us and significantly impact our wellbeing — but our current modes of thinking have forced many into living spaces that do not address our ecological impact nor give us the quality of life we desire.

-We are at an exciting and pivotal moment in history where we have to respond to the impact humans have made on the natural environment and the missteps we have made in our educational system.
-The natural and built environment being damaged and uncared for should not be normal.
-Having years of college loans to pay off without having found a discipline that energizes you should not be normal.
-Umbau is tackling these challenges head-on.
+We are at a pivotal moment in history where we have the opportunity to respond and repair, but we require a new mind.

 ***